FREQUENTLY ASKED QUESTIONS

 2. What are "Rights"?

-The ZADRR regulations state that any right enforceable in terms of South African law can be protected using the ZADRR where you feel that the registered domain name infringes on your rights.
-You will also be able to lodge a complaint in terms of the ZADRR if you feel that a domain name infringes on your cultural or religious rights.
+The ZAADRP regulations state that any right enforceable in terms of South African law can be protected using the ZAADRP where you feel that the registered domain name infringes on your rights.
+You will also be able to lodge a complaint in terms of the ZAADRP if you feel that a domain name infringes on your cultural or religious rights.

 For example, if you are relying on a trade mark to complain about a domain name registration, you must be using the trade mark or have used the trade mark at the time that you complain about the domain name.
 It will not be possible to complain about a domain name if you think that it may infringe a trade mark which you may register in two years time.